microsoft/amlFilesystem-hydrator/README.md

 namespace from an Azure storage account.
 Imported files are left in the 'released'/'exist' Lustre HSM state once imported into Lustre so they can later be hydrated on-demand by a compatible copytool.
-A copytool is required to hydrate the contents of from the Azure storage account.
+A copytool is required to hydrate the file contents from the Azure storage account.

 ## Supported platforms